 - 1 1/2 cup of fresh cranberries

-- Cut the butternut squash in half and scoop out the seeds and pulp from the middle.
-Peel the skin off of one half.
+- Wash and cut the butternut squash in half.
+Use a spoon to remove the seeds and pulp from the middle.
+Peel the skin off only on one side of the squash.

-- Dice the squash into small cubes, less than 1 inch in length.
+- Dice the squash into small cubes, about 1 inch in length.

-- Rinse and dry the brussels sprouts.
-Cut them in half or even quarters if they are on the large side.
+- Wash, rinse, and dry the brussels sprouts.
+Cut them in half or even quarters, depending on their size.

-- Combine the cubed butternut squash, halved brussels sprouts, and cranberries in a large mixing bowl.
+- In a large mixing bowl, combine the cubed butternut squash, brussels sprouts, and cranberries.

-- Add the maple syrup and canola oil.
-Toss the vegetables so that they are all well coated.
+- Add the maple syrup and coconut oil.
+Toss the vegetables to coat them well.